Who are the EU's new Russian deplorables?

 Four Russians are about to join an EU list of the world's worst human rights abusers, but who are they?

-EU states' ambassadors, on Wednesday (24 February), signed off on a political deal to blacklist individuals linked to the jailing of opposition figure Alexei Navalny.
+EU states' ambassadors, on Wednesday (24 February), signed off a political deal to blacklist individuals linked to the jailing of Russian opposition figure Alexei Navalny.

 Join EUobserver today